When working with schemas, you have a choice beyond the Schema.Struct constructor.

 For instance, consider the following definition:

-This class definition serves as a transformation from the following struct schema:
+This class definition implicitly defines a transformation schema from the following struct schema:

 to a schema that represents the Person class.